 Festive red and white poinsettias will pop against your evergreen Christmas tree.
 And the best part?
 These beautiful felt creations don't require watering.

 Editor's Tip: Make these ornaments without hanging loops (as shown) to use as package decorations.

 Show off your stitching on this tiny felt version of the traditional Swedish Dala horse.
-Inspired by the carved and painted horses of Sweden, this adorable handmade felt ornament is a showcase of bright embroidery.
+Inspired by the carved-and-painted horses of Sweden, this adorable handmade felt ornament is a showcase of bright embroidery.
 Tie your trim to the tree or to a gift of traditional treats.

 Who says felt decorations have to be flat?
 Give your Christmas tree extra dimension with this 3-D ornament.

-Deck your tree like the pros -- here are our top tree-trimming tricks and secrets!
+Deck your tree like the pros.
+Here are our top tree-trimming tricks and secrets!

 For centuries, gnomes have spread their magic and mischief from Scandinavia to Germany to the Czech Republic and beyond.
 This year, invite felt ornament versions of the little imps into your home and heart.
-Theses identical fellows are hand-sewn from red felt and topped with needle-felted roving for beards and beads for noses.
+These identical fellows are hand-sewn from red felt and topped with needle-felted roving for beards and beads for noses.

-Layer our free felt ornaments pattern atop two circles of pretty felt for a cute and quaint take on the tree.
+Layer our free felt ornament pattern atop two circles of pretty felt for a cute and quaint take on the tree.
 We love how simple it is to pull together this simple Christmas craft.